mathewhall100/TriviaGame/README.md

  Your score will be displayed at the end.
  Play on your phone - I'm fully responsive.

- Correct answers displayed with additional knowledge
+ Correct answers displayed with additional knowledge.

  <img src="img\app_image_2.PNG" width="400px">